 Instructions

-- In a cast iron skillet, heat the extra virgin olive oil over medium.3 tablespoons extra virgin olive oil
+- In a cast iron skillet, heat the olive oil over medium heat.3 tablespoons olive oil

 - Add the whole peeled tomatoes and smash them lightly with a wooden spoon.24 ounces whole peeled tomatoes